MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-adaptive-dialog-Introduction.md

 ### Generator

 _Generator_ ties a specific language generation system to an adaptive dialog.
 This, along with the recognizer enables clean separation and encapsulation of a specific dialog's Language Understanding and Language Generation assets.
-With the [Language Generation][5] feature, you can associate the generator with a _.lg_ file or set the generator to a [TemplateEngine][6] instance where you explicitly manage the one or more _.lg_ files that power the adaptive dialog.
+With the [Language Generation][7] feature, you can associate the generator with a _.lg_ file or set the generator to a `TemplateEngine` instance where you explicitly manage the one or more _.lg_ files that power the adaptive dialog.

 See the [_Language Generation in adaptive dialogs_][7] article for more information on _generators_ in adaptive dialogs.